ofloveandhate/markdown2canvas/doc/tutorials/making_your_first_course.rst

 	course_folder/_course_metadata/defaults.json      # must be named defaults.json
 	course_folder/_course_metadata/replacements.json  # <--- replacements.json is arbitrary.  change in `defaults.json`

-And that's all that's really required.  🎯 Here's some starter contents:
+🎯 Here's some starter contents for you to copy into those two files.

 `defaults.json`: